IliaIdakiev/ngrx-action-bundles/README.md

 **Easily Generate NGRX Actions and Easily Connect the Dispatchers and Listeners to your Angular Injectables/Components/Directives/Pipes**

+**YOU CAN USE THIS WITH TYPESCRIPT 4.1 BUT IT'S STILL UNDER DEVELOPMENT**

+TODO:
+* Create connect service method type guards.
+* Allow connect service methods to work with the default ngrx/store action creator

 ## USAGE:
 `npm install ngrx-action-bundles` || `yarn add ngrx-action-bundles`
 ### Example: